-Storage and preservation: how will the data be stored and saved during your research?
+Backup and storage: how will the data be stored and saved during your research?
 Who will be responsible for data recovery if there is an incident?

 Legal and security issues: what are the protection rules which apply to your data?
 What methods will you be using to ensure the protection of personal data or other sensitive data?
-You should particularly find out about the General Data Protection Regulation (GDPR).
+You should particularly find out about the General Data Protection.
+Regulation (GDPR) and read the legal guide on open data that offers you an analysis of the legal framework in France.

-For sharing data and long-term preservation, please think about:
+For sharing data at and medium- and long-term preservation, please think about:

-- · which people might wish to use your data, - the criteria for choosing the data to be shared, - the duration of the data's preservation, - the data warehouse you could deposit the data in, - the way to identify your data (persistent identifier/DOI).
+- which people might wish to use your data, - the criteria for choosing the data to be shared, - the duration of the data's preservation, - the data warehouse in which you could deposit the data, - the way to identify your data (persistent identifier/DOI), - the way to identify the various contributors to the dataset (personal persistent identifier/ORCID).